 Our logo, name, and mascot.
 There’s a good handful of page builders out there, right?
 We see a lot of list posts like, “The Top 10 Page Builders for WordPress.”
 Imagine as you’re scrolling through one of those lists and you see our cute little beaver mascot!
 I think it stops folks in their tracks.
 It begs you to take a closer look.

 Apart from that, we’ve always believed—and I hope I am not “tooting my own horn” too much here—that we’re pretty good guys.
 We’re not in this to take advantage of people, or retire young on a yacht or something like that.
 We’re just a few friends that love technology and WordPress, and we’re trying to keep food on the plates for our families.
 We’re all really great friends outside of the business, and that makes coming to work everyday fun.
 I think (or hope) that our company culture and family atmosphere comes through in our “brand.”

 Do you have any advice for novices starting their own websites?

 Hmm.
 The question actually has the answer in it: start your own website!
 I love CSS Tricks and Chris Coyier’s podcast, Shop Talk Show.
 One question comes up all the time is, “How do I learn X technology?”
 The answer is always the same.
 He always tells people to just go out and build something.
 Reading and studying is great, but I think you’ll always learn more in the context of a real project.
-Even if it’s something small or if you’re recreating something that already exist.
+Even if it’s something small or if you’re recreating something that already exists.
 Just get out there and start building.
 If you can base a project around something you’re passionate about, it makes it all that much easier.

 We don’t expect you to spill any trade secrets (unless you want to, then by all means. . . ), but what’s the next big thing for you?